MetPX/sarracenia/doc/mesh_gts.rst

 transfer and processing (allowing the beginning of multi-gigabyte files to begin before it is completely delivered.)

-Threshold: if the datum is larger than X bytes, use another transport mechanism.
+Threshold: It is likely that thresholding is only reasonable data inlining strategy.
+If the datum is larger than X bytes, use another transport mechanism.
 This guarantees that only data smaller than X bytes will be inlined.
 It provides a message size for all brokers to optimize for.
 On